-Entities: The entity detection module produces annotations consisting of a entity type (e.g., algorithm, data set, gene, virus, protein, database) and a mention (e.g., CRF, an instance of algorithm; BRCA1, an instance of gene).
+The entity detection module produces annotations consisting of an entity type (e.g., algorithm, data set, gene, virus, protein, database) and a mention (e.g., CRF, an instance of algorithm; BRCA1, an instance of gene).
 We recognize a total of 15 entity types.
 Some of the entity types are general to all domains (e.g., method, problem, theory) and others are specific to the most frequently occurring family of domains in the corpus (i.e., medical, genomic, biology).
 We define the primary type as the entity type corresponding to the queried term if it matches one of our 15 entity types.
 Otherwise, it is the entity type with the highest document frequency in the shard.
-We can now measure how cohesive a shard is by using the proportion of articles containing a mention of the primary
+We can now measure how cohesive a shard is by using the proportion of articles containing a mention of the primary entity type in the shard.
+We can also measure how diverse it is by counting the number of distinct mentions of the primary entity type in the shard.